Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction-standard.md

 The secrets tab should look like the following:
 ![GitHub Secrets](../../../images/asa_actions_secrets.png)

-## Create variables for this workflow
+## Create required variables for this workflow

 Switch to the Variables tab and create the following variables